Skip to Main

 “We hope that by showing evidence that sex disparities are not limited to menopausal age, but rather commence early in life, we can create awareness for other researchers to start this practice,” Dr. Hernandez said.

-UTSW researcher Sophia Ulman, Ph.D., Assistant Professor of Orthopaedic Surgery, also contributed to this study.
+UTSW researcher Sophia Ulman, Ph.D., Assistant Professor of Orthopaedic Surgery and Division Director of the Movement Science Laboratory at Scottish Rite for Children, also contributed to this study.

 Dr. Hernandez’s research is supported in part by the American Orthopaedic Society for Sports Medicine Osteoarthritis Research Grant.
 She is part of the Executive Working Team for UTSW’s upcoming Women’s Health Research Initiative led by W. Lee Kraus, Ph.D., Professor of Obstetrics and Gynecology and Pharmacology and Director of the Green Center for Reproductive Biology Sciences at UTSW, in his role as Assistant Dean for Research Development.
 The Women’s Health Research Initiative will bring together multidisciplinary researchers in the field to better understand and improve outcomes in women’s health.